tgroshon/tommygroshong.com/content/posts/engineering-perspective-on-good-software.md

 ## Solution and Design: What we don't control

-The _Solution_ and _Design_ are the most visible and obvious parts of "good software", and at the end of the day, if they're good enough, they can make up for all the following things to a shocking degree.
-Users will put up with a hell of a lot of ugly, stale, slow, and buggy software if it does something they vitally need.
+The _Solution_ and _Design_ are the most visible and obvious parts of "good software", and when the chips are down, they can make up for tons of issues to a shocking degree.
+Users will put up with a hell of a lot of ugly, stale, slow, and buggy software if it does something they vitally need (see caveat in next section).

 In the same way, a beautiful design can paper over a lot of defects and performance problems.
 In the inverse case, few users will appreciate a 3x speed